frictionlessdata/frictionlessdata.io/rfcs/0004-frictionless-data-lib-pattern.md

 // metadata
 dataset.descriptor

-// files in the dataset
+// resources in the dataset
-dataset.files
+dataset.resources
 ```

 ### `open` for datasets